VoxCrafterLP/blog/docs/guides/luxfibre-pfsense.md

 back and check whether you followed the previous steps correctly.
 Check if your Fritz!Box has still got the telephone configuration in it.
 If not, you have to reset your Fritz!Box and reconnect it to the modem for it to pick up the original configuration again.

+??? note

+    The POST support won't be able to connect to your Fritz!Box anymore.

 ## Set up IPTV